 Your instructor may ask you to create a revision plan as part of a revision task, or you can still make one even if it’s not required.

 Deciding what to use – applying a rating forces you to think about how useful that comment will be.
-Ask yourself “how helpful is this comment in making a revision?” and rate it appropriately.
-This will make planning for revision easier.

 Feedback for reviewers – let your reviewers know whether or not they’ve given you helpful feedback.
-Doing so will produce valuable information about their reviews that can help them improve.

 Add feedback to a revision plan – when you find a really helpful comment, add it to your revision plan.
-Revision plans will be explained in detail below.

 Some things you can keep in mind about what makes a good revision plan: